yjxqwed/HandleConflict/README.md

 # HandleConflict
-A sample for conflict handling
+A sample repo for conflict handling